Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Introduction

-Up to conjugacy, the maximal connected algebraic subgroups of $\Bir(C\times \PP^1)$ are of the form $\Autz(S)$, where $S$ is one of the following ruled surfaces: \begin{enumerate} \item The product $C\times \PP^1$, \item The indecomposable ruled surface $\AAA_0$, \item The indecomposable ruled surface $\AAA_1$, \item The decomposable ruled surfaces $\PP(\O_C\oplus \L)$, where $\L$ is a non-trivial line bundle of degree zero. \end{enumerate} The latter three cases occur only when $C$ is an elliptic curve, i.e., a smooth projective curve of genus one.
-The \emph{Atiyah's ruled surfaces} $\AAA_0$ and $\AAA_1$ are the two indecomposable\footnote{For ruled surfaces, this means that there do not exist two disjoint sections.} $\PP^1$-bundles over the elliptic curve $C$ (see Section \ref{ruled} for definitions and properties).
+Up to conjugacy, the maximal connected algebraic subgroups of $\Bir(C\times \PP^1)$ are of the form $\Autz(S)$, where $S$ is one of the following \emph{geometrically ruled surfaces} (see Definition \ref{def:ruled}): \begin{enumerate} \item The product $C\times \PP^1$, \item The indecomposable geometrically ruled surface $\AAA_0$, \item The indecomposable geometrically ruled surface $\AAA_1$, \item The geometrically ruled surfaces $\PP(\O_C\oplus \L)$, where $\L$ is a non-trivial line bundle of degree zero. \end{enumerate} The latter three cases occur only when $g=1$, i.e. $C$ is an elliptic curve.
+The \emph{Atiyah's geometrically ruled surfaces} $\AAA_0$ and $\AAA_1$ are the two indecomposable\footnote{This means that there do not exist two disjoint sections of the $\PP^1$-bundle $S\to C$.} $\PP^1$-bundles over the elliptic curve $C$ (see Section \ref{ruled} for definitions and properties).

-Using an explicit description of the automorphism groups of the ruled surfaces, which is obtained by Maruyama in \cite{Maruyama}, it follows that the maximal connected algebraic subgroups of $\Bir(C\times \PP^1)$ have dimension at most $4$, while there exist unbounded connected algebraic subgroups of arbitrary large dimension.
-This contrasts with Enriques' classification, as there are only decomposable $\PP^1$-bundles over $\PP^1$, whose automorphism groups produce maximal connected algebraic subgroups of $\Bir(\PP^2)$ with arbitrarily large dimension.
+Using an explicit description of the automorphism groups of the above geometrically ruled surfaces, which is obtained by Maruyama in \cite{Maruyama}, it follows that the maximal connected algebraic subgroups of $\Bir(C\times \PP^1)$ have dimension at most $4$, while there exist unbounded connected algebraic subgroups of arbitrary large dimension.
+This contrasts with Enriques' classification, as there are only decomposable $\PP^1$-bundles over $\PP^1$, whose automorphism groups produce maximal connected algebraic subgroups of $\Bir(\PP^2)$ of arbitrarily large dimension.

 This article is motivated by the classification of maximal connected algebraic subgroups of $\Bir(C\times \PP^2)$.
-Inspired by the strategy used in \cite{BFT}, we focus on the automorphism groups of $\PP^1$-bundles over non-rational ruled surfaces.
-Their strategy makes use of the \emph{Minimal Model Program} (MMP) and the \emph{Sarkisov Program}.
+Inspired by the strategy used in \cite{BFT}, we focus on the automorphism groups of $\PP^1$-bundles over non-rational geometrically ruled surfaces.
+Their approach relies on the \emph{Minimal Model Program} (MMP) and the \emph{Sarkisov Program}, and the arguments developed in this article likewise rely on these theories, which hold in characteristic zero.